 - to enable State Branch input and communication with members through the National E-Newsletter;

-- to develop a biennial Journal both CD and hard cover.
+- to investigate the viability of a biennial Journal both CD and hard cover;

 - to review the national site and update content to make it current;

 - to review the functionality of the site under each of the menu/sub menu items and make recommendations for improvement;